top of page

 • Ensure all new materials are sustainably sourced.

-• 100% of plastics being reusable, recyclable or compostable.
+• Ensure 100% of plastics are reusable, recyclable or compostable.

-• 50% or more of materials used in a production (set, props, costumes etc) having had a previous life.
+• Ensure 50% or more of materials used in a production (set, props, costumes etc) have had a previous life.

-• 65% of production materials are re-used or recycled post-production.
+• Ensure 65% of production materials are re-used or recycled post-production.

 • To reduce the impact of our activity across all technical departments.